oOo0oOo/lean-lsp-mcp/README.md

 ### 2. Run `lake build`

 `lean-lsp-mcp` will run `lake build` in the project root upon startup.
-Some IDEs (like Cursor) might timeout during this process.
+Some clients (e.g. Cursor) might timeout during this process.
 Therefore, it is recommended to run `lake build` manually before starting the MCP.
 This ensures a faster startup time and avoids timeouts.

 E.g. on Linux/MacOS:
 ```bash